Kawasaki-cyber/Kawasaki-cyber/README.md

 - 👋 Hi, I’m @Kawasaki-cyber
 - 👀 I’m interested in web devellopement and cybersecurity
 - 🌱 I’m currently learning CSS and HTML
-- 💞️ I’m looking to collaborate on some project im open to any oportunity
+- 💞️ I’m looking to collaborate on some project im open to any opportunity
 - 📫 How to reach me by sending me a message
 - 😄 Pronouns:male
 - ⚡ Fun fact: there no such thing as broken because even a broken clock shows the right time twice a day